Tips On How To Train Your Cat To Behave Better

-We go over how to train them here in this article, but it’s pretty simple.
+We go over how to train them in this article, but it’s pretty simple.

 Then try to put the harness on, without the leash.
-Allow her to wear it inside and come to realize that it does not inhibit movement, and that it is not dangerous.
+Allow her to wear it inside and so she comes to realize that it does not inhibit movement and that it is not dangerous.

-This could take a few days or weeks, depending on kitty’s temperament.
+This could take a few days or weeks, depending on your cat’s temperament.
 Be patient!